-- Does anyone in your child's family have a history of febrile seizures or seizure disorders?
+- Does anyone in your family have a history of febrile seizures or seizure disorders?

-- Do you know if your child has been exposed to any illnesses?
+- Has your child been exposed to illnesses?

-- Does your child have any history of head trauma or a neurological disease?
+- Does your child have a history of head trauma or a neurological disease?

 What you can do in the meantime